Google defends privacy policy to European watchdog

-LONDON (Reuters) - Web search giant Google Inc defended its new privacy policy as lawful and cited measures to educate users about it, in a letter sent on Thursday to French data protection regulators investigating its approach.
+LONDON, , April 5 (Reuters) - Web search giant Google defended the lawfulness of its new privacy policy and the measures it had taken to educate users about it, in a letter sent on Thursday to French data protection regulators investigating its approach.

 Google sent responses to half of the questions asked by France’s Commission Nationale de l‘Informatique (CNIL) about three weeks ago in the form of an 18-page letter and a lengthy annex.
 It will provide the rest by April 15.

-The CNIL will then analyze the responses in its role as leader of the investigation on behalf of data protection regulators in Europe’s 27 member states.
+The CNIL will then analyse the responses in its role as the leader of the investigation on behalf of data protection regulators in Europe’s 27 member states.
 The CNIL has already said it has “strong doubts” that Google’s new approach to privacy complies with European law.

 Jacob Kohnstamm, who heads the Netherlands’ data protection authority and the pan-European advisory body that gathers all such regulators, told Reuters that the investigation could lead Google to face a range of sanctions.

-The CNIL can either issue an administrative caution, giving the company anything from a week to a few months to rectify its actions, or impose an outright fine, Kohnstamm said, explaining that many countries in the EU approach breaches differently.
+The CNIL can either issue an administrative caution, giving the company anything from a week to a few months to rectify their actions, or an outright fine, Kohnstamm said, explaining that many countries in the EU approach breaches differently.

 Google’s global privacy counsel Peter Fleischer said in his letter to the CNIL that the company was committed to providing users with comprehensive privacy information and willing to meet European regulators to explain its approach.